onap/cps-ncmp-dmi-plugin/docs/deployment.rst

 DMI-Plugin Docker Installation
 ==============================

 DMI-Plugin can also be installed in a docker environment.
-Latest `docker-compose <https://github.com/onap/cps-ncmp-dmi-plugin/blob/master/docker-compose/docker-compose.yml>`_ is included in the repo to start all the relevant services.
+Istanbul `docker-compose <https://github.com/onap/cps-ncmp-dmi-plugin/blob/istanbul/docker-compose/docker-compose.yml>`_ is included in the repo to start all the relevant services.
-Latest instructions are covered in the `README <https://github.com/onap/cps-ncmp-dmi-plugin/blob/master/docker-compose/README.md>`_
+Istanbul instructions are covered in the `README <https://github.com/onap/cps-ncmp-dmi-plugin/blob/istanbul/docker-compose/README.md>`_.